Amy Winehouse family 'bereft' as police probe death

 Adding to her troubles was her turbulent relationship with Blake Fielder-Civil.
 The couple married in Miami in May 2007 he spent part of their marriage behind bars for an attack on a pub landlord.
 They divorced in July 2009.

 In the end Winehouse did go to rehab, several times.

-But she pulled out following a disastrous opening performance in Serbia on June 18 when she was booed on stage, apparently too drunk to sing.
+But she pulled out following a disastrous opening performance in Serbia on June 18 when she was booed while on stage, apparently too drunk to sing.
 She stumbled her way through the 90-minute gig, mumbling and failing to follow her band.

 Winehouse made her final public appearance at The Roundhouse venue in Camden on Wednesday, joining her goddaughter Dionne Bromfield on stage.
 She briefly danced and encouraged the audience to buy the 15-year-old's album.